 - queXML PDF export: it is similar to the option described above.
 The only difference is that LimeSurvey helps you create the PDF within the software, easing the process of PDF creation.

 - Tab-separated-values format (*.txt): the following option is used when authors use to perform bulk editing of their surveys - useful especially if we discuss about big surveys.
 In a Spreadsheet software such as Microsoft Excel or LibreOffice actions such as find-replace, bulk-reordering, looping, and testing are faster.

-- Printable survey (*.html): To create a HTML-based survey, click on this option.
-A .zip file will be downloaded that will contain all the stylesheets necessary to put the survey on any HTML-ready devices or browsers.
+- Printable survey (*.html): to create a HTML-based survey, click on this option.
+A .zip file can be downloaded that will contain all the stylesheets necessary to put the survey on any HTML-ready devices or browsers.

 Export survey structure (.lss)

-Naturally once you've finished a small masterpiece of a survey, with branching, hundreds of questions that has taken you 5 days to create you'll want to make a backup.
-This export will dump all the groups, questions, answers and conditions for your survey into a .LSS file (which is basically an XML file).
+Naturally, once you've finished a small masterpiece of a survey, with branching, hundreds of questions that has taken you five days to create you'll want to make a backup.
+This export will dump all the groups, questions, answers and conditions for your survey into a .lss file (which is basically an XML file).
 This dump file can be used with the 'Import survey' feature when creating a new survey.

 Please note: This file does not contain any collected responses.

 Also if you have made a specific template for your survey you have to export that separately.
 A survey which uses a custom template will import fine, but the template it refers to will not exist on the new server.
 Go to the template editor on the original server and export the template as a zip file.
 Import this template on the new server and things should work fine.